shivani04d/saloonManagementSystem-master/README.md

 In MSMS users are not required to sign in

-Home Page: The user can take an appointment with Men’s Salon on a particular date and time.
+Home Page: The user can take an appointment with Women's Beauty on a particular date and time.

-Services: User views the services which are offered by Men’s Salon.
+Services: User views the services which are offered by Women's Beauty.

-About Us: User sees the details of Men Salon.
+About Us: User sees the details of Women's Beauty.

 Contact Us: The user can contact Men Salon.